You've probably seen the word a few times on the Web. You may even have nodded sagely when someone told you she is one.

 Is it like an entrepreneur, but without the imagination and flair?
 Or is it more like a freelancer, working for someone else but on your own terms?

 Each has a different set of needs and skills.
 Each suits different personality types.
-Making the right choice could be the difference between success and personal fulfillment, or disappointment, frustration and even, perhaps, failure.
+Making the right choice could be the difference between success and personal freedom, or disappointment and frustration -- and even, perhaps, becoming another failure story.

-In this article, we'll examine the differences between the three, consider what it takes to be a successful solopreneur, look at some examples, check out whether you have what it takes, and look at how best to start your solopreneur journey.
+In this article, we'll examine the differences between solopreneurs, entrepreneurs, and freelancers.
+We’ll consider the key success factors in a solo business, check out whether you have what it takes, and look at how best to start your solopreneur journey.

 Let's start at the beginning.